WuBoytH/The-WuBor-Patch/README.md

 # The WuBor Patch

 A mod for Super Smash Bros.
-Ultimate that brings character balance and mechanics changes to various characters.
+Ultimate that brings character overhauls and mechanics changes to various characters.
 [You can find a full changelog for the beta release here.](https://docs.google.com/document/d/1zGBMh0nS9fj-ejxOqP-fd_XHtAIRetYXqfS7GVNQuhk/edit#)

 ## Dependencies